• Skip to main content

 Get ready for summer with this cute Crochet Orca Pattern!
 It’s a bag that is perfect for holding phones, wallets, and other small items.

-Living in the PNW, where orcas play in Puget Sound, I was inspired to create this crochet orca bag after hearing about their summer appearances.
+Living in the PNW, where orcas play in Puget Sound, I was inspired to create this crochet orca pattern bag after hearing about their summer appearances.
 A few days later, I hiked near the water and saw them!
 It was a magical experience that I like to think I conjured by sending out good orca vibes.

 I designed this crochet killer whale pattern shortly after creating my crochet whale shark bag pattern.
 Converting it into another aquatic pattern was easy with just a few adjustments!
-As always, this orca crochet pattern is free for you to make and sell the finished product—just don’t sell my pattern.
+As always, this crochet orca pattern is free for you to make and sell the finished product—just don’t sell my pattern.
 Let’s get started!

 Jump to: